2i2c-org/infrastructure/docs/howto/features/storage-quota.md

         receiver: pagerduty
         repeat_interval: 3h
         routes:
+          # Duplicate this entry for every hub on the cluster that uses an EBS volume as an NFS server
           - receiver: pagerduty
             match:
               channel: pagerduty
+              cluster: <cluster_name>
+              namespace: <hub_name>
 ```

 ## Increasing the size of the volume used by the NFS server